Pro Display XDR

-The Pro Display XDR is a 32-inch flat panel computer monitor created by Apple, based on an LG supplied display, and released on December 10, 2019.
-It was announced at the Apple Worldwide Developers Conference on June 3, 2019 along with the third-generation Mac Pro.
+The Pro Display XDR is a 32-inch flat panel computer monitor created by Apple, based on an LG supplied display, that was released on December 10, 2019.
+It was announced at the Apple Worldwide Developers Conference on June 3, 2019, along with the 2019 Mac Pro.
 It is the first Apple-branded display since the Apple Thunderbolt Display was discontinued in 2016.
-It is sold alongside the consumer Apple Studio Display.

 "XDR" stands for "Extreme Dynamic Range."
+Since 2022, it has been one of two displays sold by Apple, alongside the consumer Apple Studio Display.

 Overview

 The Pro Display XDR contains a 6016 × 3384 6K color-calibrated panel, and its rear cover contains a similar lattice pattern to the third-generation Mac Pro.
 To improve its contrast ratio and HDR capabilities, it uses blue-colored LEDs for its backlight instead of white, at a higher refresh rate than the display itself, and contains a system of "custom lenses and reflectors".
 The aforementioned lattice serves as a heatsink: Apple stated that this design gave the display sufficient thermal management to operate "indefinitely" at 1000 nits of brightness across the entire screen, and up to 1600 nits in an environment cooler than 25 C. The display is available with an optional laser-etched "nano-texture" glass finish to reduce glare.
 The nano-texture version requires a custom "dry polishing cloth" included with the display and sold by Apple to clean it.